2015 15" MacBook Pro (R9 M370X) [4th,4C,H] + RX Vega 56 @ 16Gbps-TB2>TB3 (Razer Core X) + macOS 10.14.4 [Netcho]

 Thanks for mentioning this.
 I guess I will leave the protection alone.

-Update: I noticed that the PSU on the Razor, while extremely quite, does not shuts off when computer sleeps.
-Maybe Razor can update this.
+Update: I noticed that the PSU on the Razer, while extremely quite, does not shuts off when computer sleeps.
+Maybe Razer can update this.

 Update 2: loading the card with Valley Extreme HD test widens the gap: